UN Days September

 INTERNATIONAL DAY OF PEACE

 This Day provides an opportunity for individuals, organisations and nations to create practical acts of Peace on a shared date.
-It can be used to highlight the UN Decade for a Culture of Peace and Non-Violence for the Children of the World, 2001-2010.
+It is also observed by the UN as an annual day of non-violence and cease fire.

 International Day of Peace has, in previous years, been celebrated on the opening day of the United Nations General Assembly.
 Since 2002, the Day has been observed every year on September 21st.